MaxVRAM/HA-Fade-Volume-Script/README.md

 - **duration**: float 0.1 - 60 --- duration of fade in seconds
 - **curve**: selector [logarithmic, bezier, linear]

+## Working

+The script works first calculating the number of `total_steps` required to fade based on the user-defined `duration` multiplied by a hard-coded `step_duration` of `100ms` (or 10 per second).
+For example, a duration of 5 seconds equates to 500 steps.

+It determines the difference between the media player's current volume and the user-defined `target_volume`.
+It applies the difference value as a factor to the shaped fade amount, adds it to the original volume, then pushes the new volume to the media player entity `volume_level` for each step in a `while` loop.

 ## Timing Limitation
 From what I could gather, Home Assistant calls its services on a 1 second clock.
 I don't know the details, however it's clear that sub-second delay calls aren't timed perfectly.

-So don't expect the fade duration to be perfect.
-The larger the duration, the more noticeable the duration discrepancy will be.
+Issue: The lack of ms-accurate timing of Home Assistant's delay calls might cause slight discrepancies to fade durations.
+The larger the duration, the more noticeable this might become.

 To make this script duration-accurate, instead of defining `total_steps`, a `steps_left` value could be used, defined by the script's `start_time`, `end_time` (which would be fixed), and the `current_time` for each iteration of the loop.
 The repeat condition could then use a pre-defined end-time, with the fade steps increasing or decreasing depending on if the calls are lagging or ahead..... but I've already spent way too much time on this, so be my guest :)

-## Working

-The script works first calculating the number of `total_steps` required to fade based on the user-defined `duration` multiplied by a hard-coded `step_duration` of `100ms` (or 10 per second).
-For example, a duration of 5 seconds equates to 500 steps.

-It determines the difference between the media player's current volume and the user-defined `target_volume`.
-It applies this value as a factor to the shaped fade amount, adds it to the original volume, and applies it to the media player entity `volume_level` for each step in a `while` loop.

 ## Algorithms:
 Where `x` is the normalised time value based on the `duration`, starting at `0` and ending at `1`.